This guide covers common tasks when interacting with Bolt. You should also review the Best practices guides, for tips on getting the most out of Bolt.

 Add files to inform Bolt

+You can give Bolt extra information by uploading files.
 You can upload files when creating a new project on the Bolt homepage, or in an existing project in your chat.
 To upload a file, either:

-• In the chatbox, click Upload files Upload file icon, then select the files you want to upload.
+• In the chatbox, click Upload files Upload file icon , then select the files you want to upload.

 • Drag and drop the file into the chatbox.